microsoft/ps-rule/README.md

 ### `prerelease`

-Determine if a pre-release rules module version is installed.
+Determine if a pre-release module versions are installed.
 When set to `true` the latest pre-release or stable module version is installed.

 If this input is not configured, invalid, or set to `false` only stable module versions will be installed.

+### `version`

+The specific version of PSRule to use.
+By default, the latest stable version of PSRule will be used.
+When set:

+- The specific version of PSRule will be installed and imported for use.
+- If a pre-release version is specified, `prerelease: true` must also be specified.
+- If the version is not found, an error will be thrown.

 ## Using the action

 To use PSRule:

 1. See [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).
-2. Reference `Microsoft/ps-rule@main`.
+2. Reference `microsoft/ps-rule@v1.12.0`.
 For example:

 ```yaml